sleuthkit/autopsy/release_scripts/localization_scripts/README.md

 ## Dependencies

-These scripts require the python libraries: gitpython, jproperties, pyexcel-xlsx, xlsxwriter and pyexcel along with python >= 3.9.1.
-The virtual environment to set up dependencies can be activated with venv/Scripts/activate.
+This script requires the python libraries: gitpython, jproperties, pyexcel-xlsx, xlsxwriter and pyexcel along with python >= 3.9.1 or the requirements.txt file found in this directory can be used (more information on that can be found [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#using-requirements-files)).
 As a consequence of gitpython, this project also requires git >= 1.7.0.

 ## Basic Localization Update Workflow